Natasha Fatah: Personal life

 Her father was internationally recognized author and secular Muslim activist Tarek Fatah, who was a Sunni Punjabi.
-Her mother, Nargis Tapal, hails from one of the prominent Shia Bohra families of Gujarati origin.
+Her mother, Nargis Tapal, hails from a prominent Shia Bohra family of Gujarati origin.

 In 2011, she married Chris Kayaniotes.
 On 14 April 2019, Fatah interviewed actress and activist Nazanin Boniadi about the fate of human rights lawyer, Nasrin Sotoudeh, recently sentenced for up to 38 years in Tehran, Iran.